BhattacharjiHRB/learning-web-technologies-fall2024-2025-sec-c/README.md

 # learning-web-technologies-fall2024-2025-sec-c

-## This repo is for university webtech course
+## This repo is for university webtechnologies course

 ##### 1st class

-A form with HTML
+- A form with HTML

 ###### Lab performance